-Today’s NPs play an important role in managing and delivering health care to Americans.
+Today’s nurse practitioners play an important role in managing and delivering health care to Americans.
 NPs are recognized under state laws and regulations to complete and sign physical examination forms and other medical certification documents.
 Since 1998, NPs have been authorized Part B Medicare providers, recognized to furnish, order and refer for services under their provider numbers.
-NPs order physical therapy, occupational therapy, bill as consultants when providing services through telemedicine, order and bill for performing and interpreting diagnostic tests within their scope of practice and certify patients eligible for skilled nursing care.
+NPs order physical therapy, occupational therapy, bill as consultants when providing services through telemedicine, order and bill for performing and interpreting diagnostic tests within their scope of practice, and certify patients eligible for skilled nursing care.
 They may also bill for services as attending providers and for services “incident to” their own service.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.